 If you were to be successful and offered the post, this equalities information would be transferred to your personnel record and, again, would be held in the strictest confidence for reporting purposes only.

-In compliance with the Data Protection Act, your details will remain on record for a minimum 6 months, however you may choose for your details to be stored for up to 2 years to allow for future applications.
+In compliance with the Data Protection Act, your details will remain on record for a minimum of six months, however you may choose for your details to be stored for up to two years to allow for future applications.

 If the selection panel decides to invite you for interview, then you will be notified by email.
 Please ensure that you check your email account junk folder as your email provider may flag emails sent to you as suspected spam.

-Only in exceptional circumstances will your interview be changed.
-You should contact the individual named in your invite correspondence as soon as possible to discuss this and the decision to move the interview rests solely with the convener of the vacancy.
+You should contact the individual named in your invite to interview email as soon as possible to discuss this.

-This process varies depending on the position you are applying for, interviews are normally carried out by a panel (which is dependant upon the level and type of post), meeting with your potential manager and some other key staff members.
+This process varies depending on the position you are applying for.
+Interviews are normally carried out by a panel (which is dependent upon the level and type of post), meeting with your potential manager and some other key staff members.

 They will ask you questions about your previous experiences and skills, and how these relate to the criteria.
 In some circumstances candidates may be asked to give a presentation or undertake a practical exercise.
 You will be given full details of any such exercise when invited to interview.

-Expenses may reimbursed, subject to the University guidance as detailed on the interview expenses guidance for candidates.
-The guidance is available from our additional information tab on our jobs page.
+Expenses may reimbursed, subject to the University guidance as detailed on the Interview Expenses for candidates guidance document.

 University of Stirling

 Stirling, FK9 4LA